 None of these podcasts have paid me to promote them in this blog.
 I like to listen to them and thought you might find them useful in preparing for your Las Vegas visit.

 I should further note that this is not a comprehensive list of Las Vegas podcasts.
 For instance, I haven’t yet listened to the Faces and Aces Las Vegas podcast.
 Again, the podcasts listed are merely those I have discovered and enjoyed over time.

 Las Vegas is famous for the Strip with its world-famous mega-resorts, shops, five-star dining options, and entertainment venues.
 But there is also the smaller and lesser-known historic downtown Las Vegas with its venerable casinos, museums, and zip line.

 How do I know this?
 Because of reported gaming revenue for the two areas.
-For 2018, the Las Vegas Strip had $6.6 billion in gaming revenue.
-Also for 2018, Downtown Las Vegas had less than 10% of that gaming revenue or $650 million
+For 2018, the Las Vegas Strip had $6.6 billion in annual gaming revenue.
+Also for 2018, Downtown Las Vegas had less than 10% of that annual gaming revenue or $650 million.

 The Strip has big casinos, big acts, and big everything else.
 Again, it’s world-famous and hardly a secret.
 Downtown Las Vegas is known as Old Vegas or merely Fremont Street.
 For many visitors, Old Vegas is the secret worth sharing.